mamintoosi/Fractional-Derivative-in-Sparse-Super-Resolution/README.md

 ### Test

 The simple approach is using the pre-trained dictionaries, which are in folder Data/Dictionary.
-Training the dictionary is a time consuming task, hence we provided our trained dictionaries over various parameters, mentioned in the paper.
-BTW every onr could be use SparseSR_Zooming.m and the Training images for creating his dictionary with his desired parameter settings, or arbitrary training images.
+Training the dictionary is a time-consuming task, hence we provided our trained dictionaries over various parameters, mentioned in the paper.
+BTW every one could be use SparseSR_Zooming.m and the Training images for creating his dictionary with his desired parameter settings, or arbitrary training images.

 All of the test images are about 300 MB, but you can test only one dataset, by editing the following line in SparseSR_Zooming.m:<br>
 dataSets = {'BSDS100','Manga109','Set5','Set14','Urban100'}